 Many neurological disorders are centered on axon and glial pathologies.
 A better understanding of these disorders requires understanding the fundamental cell biology of the axon and surrounding glia.
 The “Cell Biology of Axons and Surrounding Glia Journal Club” comprises a diverse group of labs with a common interest in axons and their surrounding glia, with the goal of fostering discussion and collaboration among students, postdocs, and faculty members.
 Our aim is to discuss recent papers from all aspects of axon and glia biology, with topics such as axon transport, glia/axon interactions, axon pathfinding and outgrowth, degeneration and regeneration, and local protein synthesis.
 Please join us!

 2014/2015 Schedule, Cell Biology of the Axon Journal Club

-Axon Journal Club is normally held on the 3rd Friday of the month from 4p – 5p in Biotech 228
+Cell Biology of Axons and Surrounding Glia Journal Club is held on the 3rd Friday of the month from 4p – 5p in Biotech 228.

 All meetings are listed on the Neuroscience Calendar of the Office of Neuroscience Research.